 Shreeyesh Menon

-I am a 6th year PhD student in Economics at the University of Texas at Austin.
-My research focuses on the role of learning in macroeconomic dynamics.
-I am interested in how economic agents acquire information from their environment and inform their decisions.
-I will be on the 2025-26 Job Market.
+I am a PhD candidate in Economics at the University of Texas at Austin, where I am advised by Saroj Bhattarai and Olivier Coibion.
+My research examines the role of learning in macroeconomic dynamics, investigating how economic agents acquire information from their environment to make decisions.

-My job market paper investigates how private agents’ structural learning along with the systematic conduct of monetary policy has led to the anchoring of long-run inflation expectations in the U.S. The estimated model explains why the recent post-pandemic inflation surge differed markedly from the the protracted inflationary spiral of the 1970s and 80s.
-Key finding: when agents are learning about policymakers’ objectives from policy behavior, a larger perceived weight on real-side stabilization makes agents’ long-run inflation expectations more stable.
+My job market paper investigates how private agents’ structural learning along with the systematic conduct of monetary policy has led to the anchoring of long-run inflation expectations in the U.S. The estimated model explains why the recent post-pandemic inflation surge differed markedly from the protracted inflationary spiral of the 1970s and 80s.
+The key finding of the paper is that when agents are learning about policymakers’ objectives from policy behavior, a large perceived weight on real-side stabilization makes agents’ long-run inflation expectations more stable.

 Professional footprint